This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a stew pot with 4 cups of water and bring it to boil.
+- Heat a stew pot with 4 cups of water and bring it to a boil.

-- Add shallots, chilies, and pork ribs into the water.
+- Add the shallots, chilies, and pork ribs to the boiling water.

-- Add taucheo (bean paste) and bring it to boil.
+- Add taucheo (bean paste) and bring the mixture to a boil.

-- Lower heat to medium or low and cover with a lid and slowly stew the ribs for 1 hour or so, or until the meat becomes really tender.
+- Lower the heat to medium or low, cover with a lid, and slowly stew the ribs for about 1 hour, or until the meat is tender.

 - Add tamarind juice, sugar, and salt to taste.

-- If it's not sour enough, add more water to the tamarind pulp and extract more juice.
+- If it's not sour enough, add more water to the tamarind pulp and extract additional juice.

 Notes